Rajpratik71/terraform-provider-servicenow/data-source:-db_table.md

 * `configuration_access` - Allow design time configuration of this table from other application scopes.
 * `extendable` - Allow other tables to extend this table.
 * `live_feed` - Flag to determine if live feed should be enabled for this table.
+* `scope`- Application ID that contains this resource.